ltl10121314/Auto-GTAP/README.md

 - Python 3.6 (other versions untested)
 - Pyyaml 4.2bt (other versions untested)

-Required for GTAP-E Validation Example
+Required for GTAP-E Validation Advanced Example
 - GEMPACK 14.0 (other versions untested, requires license from CoPS)

-Rquired for Productivity Increase Example
+Required for Productivity Increase Advanced Example
 - GEMPACK 14.0 (other versions untested, requires license from CoPS)
 - Raw GTAP Data.

+Rquired for Productivity Increase Simple Example
+- Raw GTAP Data.

-This specific data was taken from the PR2_v10_2014_Sep2017 release of GTAPg2.
+This specific "Raw GTAP Data" above was taken from the PR2_v10_2014_Sep2017 release of GTAPg2.
 It was located in

 ``GTPAg2\GTAP10p2\GTAP\2014``